PFA Tips: Holiday Tips

 2. Open gifts all day long.
 Or over multiple days.
 Opening all of those gifts at once can be overwhelming.
 Or, you find that your child is only interested in playing with the gift he or she has just opened.
 Consider taking lots of breaks and extend your holiday.

-5. The holidays offer the perfect opportunity to teach your child how to go out and do things for other people.
-Let your child deliver meals with you, or shop for a toy to donate to Toys for Tots, or let him pick out his gently used toys or clothes that he is willing to donate to a charitable organization.
+7. The holidays offer the perfect opportunity to teach your child how to go out and do things for other people.
+Let your child deliver meals with you, or shop for a toy to donate to Toys for Tots, or let them pick out their gently used toys or clothes that they are willing to donate to a charitable organization.
 (Be warned, they can change their minds!)

-6. Holidays are noisy.
-Lots of people, the ripping of paper, the holiday music… You may want to consider investing in a good set of head phones for your child to block out some of the noise.
+8. Holidays are noisy.
+Loud people, ripping paper, the holiday music… You may want to invest in a good set of noise canceling head phones for your child.

-9. Take time for YOU.
+13. Take time for YOU.
 While you’re at the toy store stocking up on batteries, remind yourself to recharge your own batteries.
-You’ll be a better caregiver and advocate for your family member with autism if you’re feeling rested, healthy and energized.
-(You’ve heard this before, but it’s worth saying again.)
+You’ll be a better caregiver and advocate for your autistic family member if you’re feeling rested, healthy and energized.